 Regulation surrounding the use of animal clones and progeny of animal clones developed through somatic cell nuclear transfer (SCNT) for food has been in place since the development of the Food Directorate of Health Canada in 2003.
 According to this policy, all clones and progeny of clones developed through SCNT are classified as novel foods and subject to the novel food regulations contained within the Food and Drug Regulations [B.28].
 As more evidence becomes available concerning food safety implications of SCNT derived products, Health Canada will re-evaluate their standing accordingly.
+In Spring 2024, Health Canada consulted on a proposed policy update that would see foods derived from SCNT cloned cattle and swine and their offspring no longer be considered as novel foods and therefore, no longer subject to the premarket notification process.
+This would only apply to cattle and swine, not other species.
+Health Canada indicated a report from the consultation would be published with the intent to implement the revised policy in Fall 2024 if there was no new scientific evidence which would warrant a further review of the proposed revision.

 In 1999, the New Substances Notification Regulations (Organisms), under the Canadian Environmental Protection Act (CEPA), were released to evaluate the toxicity status of any new animal biotechnologies before they could be released into the Canadian market.
 This process is administered by ECCC with new submissions through the New Substances Notification package.
 Health Canada co-administers CEPA regulating aspects pertaining to human health.
 Under human health, this includes any health or safety implications for people working with animals derived using biotechnology.
 Additionally, Health Canada conducts all food safety assessments for biotechnology animal products intended for food use classified as novel foods.
-In February 2022, CEPA Bill S-5,

-Strengthening Environmental Protection for a Healthier Canada Act, was introduced to the Senate proposing amendments to CEPA and the Food and Drugs Act.
+In February 2022, CEPA Bill S-5, Strengthening Environmental Protection for a Healthier Canada Act, was introduced to the Senate proposing amendments to CEPA and the Food and Drugs Act.
 On June 13, 2023, the Bill received Royal Assent and passed into law.
 An implementation framework will be developed.
 The amendments will require notice that a product of animal biotechnology is under review rather and require that all interested persons be consulted on the toxicity of a new, vertebrate animal, prescribed living organism, or group of living organisms of biotechnology.
 It is not yet clear how the consultation of interested persons will function.
 Currently, CEPA does not apply to products of animal biotechnology which are subject to regulation under the Pest Control Products Act, Fertilizers Act, Feeds Act, Seeds Act, or Health of Animals Act.